 Think of an old-fashioned teapot, the sort your grannie had before they invented tea bags.
 Add in a device that stirs up the tea leaves as they brew and a floor which acts as a sieve to allow the liquids to drain away while leaving the solids in the vessel.
 Finally, make it much, much bigger, and make it from steel or iron rather than the china of the teapot.
 Congratulations, you have just built a mash tun...

-The basic process is similar in all malt whisky distilleries, though as with every other stage in the process there are subtle variations from one distillery to the next which contribute to the infinite variety of malt whiskies, and to the infinite fascination of visiting the distilleries.
+The basic idea is similar in all malt whisky distilleries, though as with every other stage in the process there are subtle variations from one distillery to the next which contribute to the infinite variety of malt whiskies, and to the infinite fascination of visiting the distilleries.
 A basic description of the process is as follows.
 The ground down malted barley, or grist, emerging from the mill is fed into the mash tun together with a charge of water heated to 64°C. This temperature is high enough to dissolve many of the sugars in the grist, but low enough to allow the enzymes present to continue the chemical processes begun during germination.

 After a period of mashing the "wort", or liquid, is drained from the tun and collected in a tank called the underback.
 More water, this time at a temperature of about 80°C, is added to the mash tun to dissolve still more of the sugars in the grist.
 This, too, is drained off to the underback where, mixed with the first brew, it becomes the starting point for the brewing process in the washbacks.
 (Continues below image...)